chusan17/yold-system/README.md

 `thresh 0.1` means that results with 10% or more confidence will be displayed as being detected.
 <br>
-And `>darknet.log` is log of inference results which is used for LINE notification.
+And `>darknet.log` is a log of inference results which is used for LINE notification.
 <br>
 ## LINE notification with YOLD